rodrigo-n-jimenez/Rodrigo-Jimenez-Data-Analyst/README.md

 #### Technical Skills: Python Panadas, Python Selenium, SQL, Tableau, Looker

+## About me
+Hi, I'm Rodrigo!
+I have a strong background in logistics, supply chain management, and process automation, with over a decade of experience implementing data-driven solutions.
+Throughout my career, I have successfully standardized reporting for global logistics partners, developed dashboards and KPIs, simplified tasks through automation, and improved cost transparency by reconciling freight invoices.
+I thrive on leveraging data analytics, automation, and process optimization to drive operational excellence and strategic decision-making.
+I am always eager to explore new tools and methodologies in data analysis, continuously seeking opportunities to deepen my expertise and broaden my technical skill set.
+Whether working independently or in a team setting, I am motivated by the challenge of uncovering meaningful insights and applying data-driven solutions to solve intricate problems.
+Let’s connect! 🚀

 ## Education
 - B.S., Supply Chain Management - Miami Dade College (Dec 2018)